miniwinwm/WMM_Tiny/README.md

 - Calculates magnetic variation only

-- Only calculates the magnetic variation at altitude xero relative to the WGS84 ellipsoid, which is approximately the Earth's surface
+- Only calculates the magnetic variation at altitude zero relative to the WGS84 ellipsoid, which is approximately the Earth's surface

 - Uses floats in its calculations, not doubles.
 This will reduce accuracy very slightly.